Table Of Contents

 Before doing any cleaning ensure you use acid resistant gloves made of Nitrile and wear eye protection in case of splashing.

-This acid substitute is a bit of an
+This acid substitute is a bit of an all rounder as it cleans more than just grout haze.

 It removes efflorescence, hard water stains, soap scum and lime deposits